Spellhold-Studios/Region-of-Terror/README.md

 - Fixed view point coordinates of third cutscene.
 - Added NPC portraits for EE engine.
 - Fixed incorrect name of Commoner Women from Arlax.

+By Weigo:

+- Switched to UTF-8 translations.
+- Added new Wizard Spells component.

 By Lzw104522773: